Wills and Estate Planning in Torquay, Surf Coast

 There are many other reasons you should consider getting a will.
 These include dealing with the complexities around the superannuation death benefit, the guardianship of children and pets, dealing with digital assets and any specific sentimental items you might have in mind.
 A will lets you steer your future, bringing peace of mind to you and those you care about.

-WHAT IS A “POWERS OF ATTORNEY”?
+WHAT IS AN “ENDURING POWER OF ATTORNEY”?

 A power of attorney is a legal document which covers the management of your affairs while you are alive and if you lose decision making capacity.
 In Victoria, it gives persons you trust (your nominated “attorney”) certain powers, including financial powers (e.g. the purchase of a house) and powers over personal matters (e.g. a decision to move into aged care).